-One rotary kiln incinerator operating continuously and its enclosed equipment upstream of the rotary kiln, i.e. the storage, handling, grinding and charging mechanisms, are cleaned by feeding woodchips through the system periodically, usually before maintenance, and then incinerating them in the incinerator.
+One rotary kiln incinerator operating continuously and its enclosed equipment upstream of the rotary kiln, i.e. the storage, handling, grinding and charging mechanisms, is cleaned by feeding wood chips through the system periodically, usually before maintenance and then incinerating them in the incinerator.
 This incinerator is dedicated to the destruction of SRM comprising cattle heads and vertebral columns.